Portugal | Active Azores | Adult Only

 Furnas / Furnas Lake / Salto do Prego

-Shop for dinner ingredients at the local market.
-Bike the Furnas Lake rim and discover the abundance of endemic plants.
-Stop at Caldeiras da Lagoa das Furnas (Furnas Lake Calderas), where we cook the famous “cozido das Furnas”.
-Absorb a cooking class to prepare this special meal, using the ingredients we purchased at the market and which will cook underground for six hours using only geothermal heat.
-After a picnic lunch, transfer to Faial da Terra for a 2.5h hiking tour of the island interior.
+This morning we have an early start as we shop for ingredients for tonight’s dinner at the local market.
+We then head to Caldeiras da Lagoa das Furnas (Furnas Lake Calderas), where we prepare the famous Portuguese dish “cozido das Furnas” and let it “cook” underground for six hours using only geothermal heat.
+While we wait for dinner to cook, we’ll enjoy a picnic lunch and transfer to Faial da Terra for a hiking tour of the island interior.
 Reach Salto do Prego’s waterfall and enjoy refreshments.
 After the hike, savor a coffee in town as we mingle with the locals.
-Free time to dip in the amazing tank of iron-rich hot water in front of the hotel.
+In the afternoon, enjoy some free time to dip in the amazing tank of iron-rich hot water in front of the hotel.
 Your dinner will be served at the hotel in the beautiful art-deco restaurant, with views of the iconic botanical park.
 After dinner, a cocktail workshop with local ingredients awaits.

 Lagoa do Fogo / Caldeira Velha / Ponta Delgada

 After breakfast, enjoy a van tour of Lagoa do Fogo.
 You’ll have awesome views from atop Fogo Mountain of the lake within the volcano’s crater and over the island and ocean (this vivid blue lake is known as one of the most beautiful lakes of the island).
 Upon descent, we’ll stop where you can take some time to bathe and relax in Caldeira Velha’s thermal pool which is surrounded by endemic fauna and flora.
 After lunch, we will transfer to João Paulo II Airport.